ThePython10110/ExchangeClone/README.md

 ### PLANS/TODO FOR v7.0 (see dev branch for current progress)
 * Achievements/advancements/awards
-* Improvements to tools
-    [x] Wear bar for charge level
+* Improvements to tools (mostly only in MCL at the moment) [x] Wear bar for charge level
-    [ ] Charge levels match ProjectE (both in number and in range) [ ] Charge level affects speed
+    [x] Charge levels match ProjectE (both in number and in range) [x] Charge level affects speed
-    [ ] Correct/accurate speeds compared to ProjectE (hopefully)
-    [ ] Wear bar on Exchange Orbs for energy
+    [x] Correct/accurate speeds compared to ProjectE (hopefully) [x] Wear bar on Exchange Orbs for energy
-    [ ] Only one item per tool (not a separate 3x3 tool) [ ] Make Philosopher's Stone only affect the node type you click on (and also not work when not pointed at anything), so clicking on a grass block will only transmute grass blocks in range (not everything else)
+    [x] Only one item per tool (not a separate 3x3 tool) [x] Make Philosopher's Stone only affect the node type you click on (and also not work when not pointed at anything), so clicking on a grass block will only transmute grass blocks in range (not everything else)
-    [ ] Shovels can remove paths (MCL2)
+    [x] Shovels can remove paths (MCL2)
-    [ ] *MAYBE* changes to armor (but it's so hard to get it right)
+    [x] Changes to armor (but it's so hard to get it right)
+        * Unfortunately, due to an [engine bug](https://github.com/minetest/minetest/issues/14344), this means that players are kind of invincible most of the time.
 * Divining rods
 * Swiftwolf's Rending Gale (maybe rename?)
 * Mind, Life, Body and Soul Stones (Mind = MCL only)
 * Talisman of Repair (will only work in player inventory, not Alchemical Chests like ProjectE)
 * Gem of Eternal Density (will only work in player inventory, not Alchemical Chests like ProjectE)
-* Remove deprecated PESA item (add alias to some existing item with 64 energy)
+* Remove and add alias for DM/RM shields
 * Edit wiki:
     * Add pages for:
         * Achievements?